Henningzen/Henningzen/README.md

 - 💻 I'm an advocate of Functional Programming as a way to express complex concepts in simple models.
 - 🌱 I’m currently studying advanced machine learning for artificial intelligence: neural networks, and reinforcement learning.
-- 🤔 I’m investigating open-source with the [Clojurists Together](https://www.clojuriststogether.org/) group.
+- 🤔 I’m engaged in open-source development with the [Clojurists Together](https://www.clojuriststogether.org/) group.
 - 💰 I have a professional career as an seasoned polyglot programmer; Java, C# and Python, with Postgres, Kafka, Datomic et al.
 - 🎯 I'm an expert Clojure programmer with five ++ years of experience in large-scale enterprise web applications.
 - 💬 Ask me about Clojure, Emacs and fly-fishing.